This is our outgoing specification (last exams 2017).

 Duration: 2h 15m

-Exam for AS and A-level Music 4 June 2017 series
+Exam for AS and A-level Music 4 (re-sit only) June 2018 series

 Codes and references